 For easier progress monitoring, an automated notification system should be included in a bug tracking software.
 This system keeps the team on schedule by sending notifications through email or other platforms to concerned individuals.
 Everyone in the team is kept in the loop whenever the status of bug changes.

 Where is bug tracking software used?

+The basic objective of bug tracking system allows teams to identify defects easily, measure their scope, determine their impact, and manage all the steps involved in resolving them, all from a centralized interface.
 Bug tracking software is commonly used in software development.
 Quality assurance teams and software development teams use it to identify, record and monitor errors during an application testing.

 Good bug tracking software also enables customers to provide feedback after a product is released.
 This identifies defects that developers and quality control may have missed or those that may have occurred due to software malfunctions.

 Bug tracking software can be implemented as part of integrated project management systems.
 Some companies now include bug tracking in their general product development process.

 Bug tracking software is essential